nhsconnect/ITK3-Messaging-Distribution/pages/deploy/deploy.md

 # Providing an ITK3 Messaging Solution #

-The following diagram explains the elements of ITK3 Messaging Solution allowing a the development of ITK3 Messaging Solution:
+The following diagram explains the elements of ITK3 Messaging Solution allowing the development of ITK3 Messaging Solution:

 {% include custom/provide_messaging.svg %}